 But the process is more complicated than putting your goods on a website and waiting for someone to buy them.
 Before you jump in, here are some ecommerce tips and things you need to know about how to sell your products online.

 Learn the marketplace

 Selling a product online requires some advanced knowledge about how online sales and ecommerce work to prevent missteps.
 Regardless of what platform you’re using — eBay, Amazon, Craigslist, Etsy, or something else — you should become a customer before you attempt to sell your own products.
 This will familiarize you with the sales process and what to expect from it.

 It can also help you because you’ll receive feedback online, which is important when opening a store.
 New sellers can sometimes have a harder time selling products because there’s no feedback letting buyers know what it’s like to deal with your shop.
 If you can use the same account to become a seller, try to get at least 20 feedback ratings as a buyer before you start to sell online.

 Just as with a brick-and-mortar store, you’ll be responsible for attracting customers and standing out from your competitors.
 The foundation of a successful online store is rooted in research to get an idea of what to sell online.

-This is an important part of being an online seller.
+This is an important part of ecommerce and being an online seller.
 To evaluate what’s already selling, look at the list of top-selling products and get an idea of what’s happening in the marketplace.
 What are the high-demand, trending products consumers currently want?
 Do you have special knowledge about a particular industry or type of product?
 You may be able to leverage this background to tap into a niche market, which can help you expand your business.